yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 I wrote about it before; it is called
 [read-only master branch]({% pst 2014/jul/2014-07-21-read-only-master-branch %}).

-It is simple&mdash;prohibit anyone from merging anything into `master` and create a script that anyone can call.
+It is simple---prohibit anyone from merging anything into `master` and create a script that anyone can call.
 The script will merge, test, and commit.
 The script will not make any exceptions.
 If any branch breaks at even one unit test, the entire branch will be rejected.